Class-of-MMH/course150/README.md

 Enhanced Team Collaboration and Communication Skills.
 Developing problem-solving skills through game development.
 Implementing basic algorithms for collision detection and score tracking.
 Gaining experience in user input handling and game mechanics.

 ## Description
-Space Shooter is a 2d game developed using C++ and OpenGL framework.
-The player takes control of a spaceship and the goal is to defeat the enemy boss while avoiding the bullets fired by the him and his minions.
-The boss has a health bar and each time the player hits him with a bullet, the boss's health decreases by one point and the player's score increases by one point.
-When the boss is finally defeated, another one respawns with a lot more hitpoints.<br/>
+Space Shooter is a 2d game developed using C++.
+The player takes control of a spaceship and the goal is to defeat the enemies while avoiding the bullets fired by them.
+Each time the player hits enemies with a bullet, the player's score increases by 50 points.The movements of the enemies get faster gradually <br/>
-The player can collect two different types of collectibles, one for increasing his firerate, and the other reduces the boss's health by half.

 ## Controls
 <ul>
 <li> Use w,a,s,d to move the player</li>